jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-tasks-and-testing.md

 - Output should fit on a single page for MVP; expand only if Enhancement Mode is explicitly requested.
 - If instructions cannot be followed due to missing PRD data, provide a clear note in the output and indicate incomplete or omitted sections as appropriate.

-### Q&A Loop Integration (Centralized)
-- Use `/qa/qa-[feature-name]-[YYYYMMDD]-rN.md` as the single source for questions and answers.
-- Record questions with IDs `Q-tasks-*` only in the QA document.
-Update Status to "Incorporated" after the tasks document reflects the answer.

 Set reasoning_effort = medium due to moderate task complexity; produce tool and code outputs succinctly, but offer fuller detail in the final Markdown document.